Marker Logo

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is September 20, 1863.

-Location.
-34° 55.778′ N, 85° 15.303′ W. Marker is near Fort Oglethorpe, Georgia, in Catoosa County.
-Memorial is on Battleline Road south of Alexander Bridge Road, on the right when traveling south.
+Road, on the right when traveling south.
 This monument is located in the national park that preserves the site of the Chickamauga Battlefield, The monument is located about halfway between the northern end and the middle of the line of mostly Union monuments, markers, and tablets that are situated along the length of the park's Battleline Road.
 According to the location information provided by the National Park Service the, “Monument located within the Chickamauga Battlefield at map site #68 along Battleline Road”.
 Touch for map.
-Marker is in this post office area: Fort Oglethorpe GA 30742, United States of America.
+Memorial is in this post office area: Fort Oglethorpe GA 30742, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named 5th Indiana Battery (here, next to this marker); Johnson's Division (a few steps from this marker); 5th Kentucky Infantry (USA) (a few steps from this marker); 32nd Indiana Infantry (a few steps from this marker); 6th Indiana Infantry (within shouting distance of this marker); 1st Ohio Infantry (within shouting distance of this marker); Baldwin's Brigade (within shouting distance of this marker); 93rd Ohio Infantry (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: A different marker also named 5th Indiana Battery (here, next to this marker); Johnson's Division (a few steps from this marker); 5th Kentucky Infantry (USA) (a few steps from this marker); 32nd Indiana Infantry (a few steps from this marker); 6th Indiana Infantry (within shouting distance of this marker); 1st Ohio Infantry (within shouting distance of this marker); Baldwin's Brigade (within shouting distance of this marker); 93rd Ohio Infantry (within shouting distance of this marker).
 Touch for a list and map of all markers in Fort Oglethorpe.

-More about this marker.
-According to the description information provided by the National Park Service, the monument is, “5'6" square at base & 12' high, the Indiana oolitic limestone monument is a smooth-faced obelisk on a rock-faced base.
+the Indiana oolitic limestone monument is a smooth-faced obelisk on a rock-faced base.
 Inscription and bronze state seal in shaft, band of carved stars, and pedimented capstone.”

 I used the "Chickamauga Battlefield" map, that I purchased at the Chickamauga and Chattanooga National Military Park, Visitor Center, to determine both the marker number for this monument and the monumet's location in relation to the rest of the park's monuments, markers, and tablets.
 According to the map it provides the, "numerical listing of all monuments, markers, and tablets on the Chickamauga Battlefield (using the Chick-Chatt NMP Monument Numbering System).”